The most basic charge

 Shunt controllers divert

-the PV array current from the battery to an electrical load.
+the PV array, hydro or wind current from the battery to an electrical load.
 This

 technique is mandatory for wind and water turbines as these would be damaged if